malkaguillot/big_data_policy_2021/students-presentations.md

 Every other lecture, we will **discuss two prescribed papers** (i.e. that I have either allocated or approved ahead of time).
 Each paper will be presented (15 minutes) by a group of two students and then discussed (10 minutes).
 The reading task accounts for `30% of the grade= presenting a paper [group of 2] OR writing a report [alone]`.
 Given the number of students, not everyone can present.
 Students not presenting should prepare questions on one of the two papers.

+For presentations, please indicate on the [signing sheet](https://docs.google.com/spreadsheets/d/1e4dDQDuJbImoBO9dWjGkpDOwDiZBpd2fddcO3PZb9IQ/edit?usp=sharing) your 1st, 2nd and 3rd choice, together with your names.
+Preferences will be aggregated using a complex algorithm.

 ## Presentation and report content and format